Loyalty programs in Canada 2022 overview: paper coupons vs reward application. What's next?

 That's an excellent question, and there's no correct answer to that.
 In a classic meaning, coupons make customers choose the place to go shopping and to get the best deals.
 With the technology improvement coupons became a way of communication with the client.
 It is the mutual conversation now: customers show what they need by their actions or feedbacks, businesses create those 'great deals' we mentioned before to attract more customers and to satisfy their needs.

-Technologies help here by analyzing customers’ behaviour and creating prognoses, which work much better than a wild guess of the Marketing department (nothing personal, it's just a fact).
+Technologies help here by analyzing customers’ behavior and creating prognoses, which work much better than a wild guess of the Marketing department (nothing personal, it's just a fact).
 In what way will businesses communicate to their customers - here's the trick.

 The other thing that emphasizes The Coupon Bureau is minimizing fraud with digital coupons.
 The organization was created to set up a universal system of coupons verification connected to POS and working in a realtime.
 FOBI, one of the Bureau partners who helps companies implement the system, predicts coupons verification can save ~20,000+ annually per location.
 Sounds like a big deal, hah?